Fixed asset

-A fixed asset, also known as long-lived assets or property, plant and equipment (PP&E), is a term used in accounting for assets and property that may not easily be converted into cash.
-Fixed assets are different from current assets, such as cash or bank accounts, because the latter are liquid assets.
+Fixed assets (also known as long-lived assets or property, plant and equipment; PP&E) is a term used in accounting for assets and property that may not easily be converted into cash.
+They are contrasted with current assets, such as cash, bank accounts, and short-term debts receivable.
 In most cases, only tangible assets are referred to as fixed.

-While IAS 16 (International Accounting Standard) does not define the term "Fixed Asset", it is often colloquially considered a synonym for property, plant and equipment.
+While IAS 16 (International Accounting Standard) does not define the term fixed asset, it is often colloquially considered a synonym for property, plant and equipment.
 According to IAS 16.6, property, plant and equipment are tangible items that: